petchema/ocaml-palettisation-shader-generator/README.md

 # ocaml-palettisation-shader-generator

-Generates nearest-color palettization shader code using ART_PAL classic palette from Daggerfall.
+Generates nearest-color palettization shader code using classic palettes from Daggerfall.
 This has been used in a retro mode shader of Daggerfall Unity.

 The algorithm is a k-d tree based nearest-neighbour search (Wikipedia: https://en.wikipedia.org/wiki/K-d_tree#Nearest_neighbour_search), with a cutoff when reaching a partition smaller than a given number of colors.